 Yes.
+Travel insurance for Cuba must contain a medical insurance element.
 You may be denied entrance to Cuba if you’re unable to provide proof of your medical insurance.

 What happens if I don’t have medical travel insurance when I arrive in Cuba?

 If you arrive in Cuba without travel health insurance or with a policy that is invalid then you can buy a policy at the airport where you enter Cuba.
-You should bear in mind that this is unlikely to be as comprehensive as the policy that you buy before entering the country.
+Cuba travel health insurance that you buy at the airport is unlikely to be as comprehensive as the policy that you buy before entering the country.
 It is also only likely to cover the medical bills you incur while in the country and you’ll need to check what repatriation is cover in case that is required.

 Final words on Cuban Travel Insurance

 We had no issues travelling Cuba.
 Our travels took us from Havana to Baracoa in the far west of the country.
 We took many buses, we hiked, we scuba dived, we snorkelled.
 We stayed in Casa Particulars, ate street food, drank some great Cuban cocktails and thoroughly enjoyed ourselves in Cuba.
 We travelled on endless Viazul buses, we took taxis and colectivos that ran out of fuel and spewed fumes into the car.
 We did, however, have a comprehensive insurance policy – and learned from other trips where we have had to claim on our insurance that it is well worth it!